MAXIMISING YOUR APPRENTICE COMPLETIONS

 Key frictions points of the apprenticeship experience

 All systems have friction points – where the line snags or the engine gets over-heated.
-They are not design flaws, more like symptoms that extra care needs to be taken, so applying this same thinking to the life of an apprentice, some of the friction points encountered by departing apprentices were identified broadly as a negative experience with the apprenticeship program.
+They are not design flaws, more like symptoms that extra care needs to be taken, so applying this same thinking to the life of an apprentice, some of the friction points encountered by departing apprentices were identified broadly as a negative experience with the apprenticeship programme.

 Research no matter how vigorously executed, has a way of presenting nice clean lines, but, based on our experience at Investors in People, we know that it is rarely just one factor, (and may well be a bundle of factors) that actually causes an individual to withdraw from a situation that is no longer satisfying their needs.